 In adventure racing, racing in bad weather has become a badge of courage.

-In fact, an adventure race that takes place in horrific rainfall, unseasonal cold snaps, or super hot humidity, are the most memorable races experienced.
+In fact, an adventure race that takes place in horrific rainfall, unseasonal cold snaps, or super hot humidity, or during a pandemic, are the most memorable races experienced.

 Not every cloudburst or shower is a race stopper.

 Knee-jerk reactions because it COULD rain or someone COULD be exposed may not do you any favors.

 Be careful not to overreact.

 However, that being said, be careful not to “underreact” either!

 Have your racers wear masks, keep their distance, and be responsible adults.

 What’s my point about all of this virus and cancelation thinking?

 The reason you don’t cancel your race because someone dropped a snow cone on the trail is the same reason you don’t cancel your race because you can’t figure out how to keep everyone away from each other.

 The VOLUME of traffic is what you need to direct.